 Teaching Interest:

-I am eager to teach several courses both at the graduate and undergraduate levels.
-I am interested in teaching applied microeconomics courses and would be comfortable teaching courses in public policy, health, development, or behavioral economics.
-I am also confident in teaching applied econometric methods, especially the new developments in econometrics methods and more general microeconomic theory.
+My greatest expertise in teaching is applied microeconomics courses, in public policy, health, development, or behavioral economics.
+I am also teaching applied econometric methods for undergrand and grad students.
 Besides lecturing, I will enthusiastically participate in organizing workshops to introduce students to methodological tools and implementation using different software, organizing reading groups and seminars, and other activities that improve the quality of teaching in and outside the classroom.

-In conclusion, my teaching philosophy is dedicated to inclusive, active learning, mentorship, and active participation in academic and community initiatives.
 I am committed to nurturing my students' intellectual and personal development, empowering them to become informed, empathetic, and proactive contributors to a global society characterized by diversity and equity.